speedment/speedment-doc/pages/introduction.md

 Here are some fast facts about Speedment:

 ### Supported Java Versions
 Speedment supports Java 8 and upwards.
-Earlier Java versions are not supported because of the lack of Stream support.
+Earlier Java versions are not supported because they do not support Streams.

 ### Speedment Editions
 This Reference Manual covers all editions of Speedment:
-  * *Speedment* referes to the open-source edition of the product that can connect to open-source databases.
+  * **Speedment** referes to the open-source edition of the product that can connect to open-source databases.
 It is also the name of the company (Speedment, Inc.) that provides the Speedment products.
-  * *Speedment Enterprise*, is a commercially licensed product providing connectivity to commercial databases like Oracle, SQL Server, DB2, AS400 etc. Speedment Enterprise also contains in-JVM-memory acceleration and other enterprise features.
+  * **Speedment Enterprise**, is a commercially licensed product providing connectivity to commercial databases like Oracle, SQL Server, DB2, AS400 etc. Speedment Enterprise also contains in-JVM-memory acceleration and other enterprise features.

 ### Speedment Plugins
-We can extend Speedment's functionality by using one or several plugins.
+We can extend Speedment's functionality by using one or several plugins in the form of {{site.data.javadoc.TypeMapper}}s, Components and/or {{site.data.javadoc.InjectBundle}}s.
 These plugins have their own lifecycles.
-Please see Plugins page to learn about Speedment plugins.
-It is possible for any one to write a Speedment plugin.
+It is possible for anyone to write a Speedment plugin.

 ### Licensing
 Speedment open-source is licensed under the Apache 2 license.
 Speedment Enterprise is licensed under a commercial license.